-The MeRT Approach to Autism: A Non-Invasive and Drug-Free Therapy
+The New Approach to Autism: A Non-Invasive and Drug-Free Therapy

 MeRT stands for Magnetic e-Resonance Therapy.
-The Brain Treatment Center uses FDA-cleared equipment that generates a gentle magnetic field to balance and stimulate brain function, guided by sophisticated diagnostics and imaging which improves how the brain processes information and can result in greatly reduced symptoms and improved quality of life.
+The Brain Treatment Center uses FDA-cleared equipment that generates a gentle magnetic field to balance and stimulate brain function, guided by sophisticated diagnostics and imaging which improves how the brain processes information.

-MeRT treatment protocols are tailored for each patient to help restore their brain to a more optimal degree of normalcy, based on each individual child.
-Each patient will have a different starting point based on where they are on the spectrum, but regardless of where they start from, improvements are generally seen and brain function is improved. *
+MeRT treatment protocols are tailored for each patient to help bring their brain to a more optimal degree of activity, based on each individual child.
+Each patient will have a different starting point based on where they are on the spectrum, but regardless of where they start from, improvements are generally seen as brain function is improved.*

-MeRT protocols work by neuromodulating brain waves.
-This optimizes brain communication which helps it to be more organized and in sync.
-This allows the child to be higher functioning, and in most cases, to have better communication skills, social skills, and more independence.
+MeRT protocols work by optimizing brain communication which helps it to be more organized and in sync.
+This allows the child to have better communication skills, social skills, and more independence.
 This allows for a higher quality of life for both the patient and the parent.

 *Results can vary from patient to patient